Search Our Website

 table of contents >

-Protecting Investments through Options Hedging
+Protecting Investments through Hedging

 DeshCap's team has expertise within the full spectrum of risk management and services businesses and investors worldwide.

-Options are financial derivatives that grant the holder the right, but not the obligation, to buy (ex. call option) or sell (ex. put option) an underlying asset at a specified price (strike price) within a predetermined period (expiration date).
+One type of hedging is through Options, which are financial derivatives that grant the holder the right, but not the obligation, to buy (ex. call option) or sell (ex. put option) an underlying asset at a specified price (strike price) within a predetermined period (expiration date).

-The Mechanics of Options Hedging
+The Mechanics of Hedging

-The process of options hedging involves:
+The process of hedging involves:

 1. Identifying Risks: